-Your choice of investments will depend on your investment goals, your investment horizon, your attitude toward risk and your need for liquidity.
+Your choice of investments will depend on your investment goals, investment horizon, attitude toward risk and need for liquidity.

 Conservative investors are usually worried about putting their principal at risk -- a wise concern if you're nearing retirement.
 If that's the case for you, you may want to try some low-risk investments.
 For example, there are insured deposits with a bank or credit union.
 You could try savings bonds or U.S. government marketable securities.
 While these marketable securities will fluctuate in value, you're guaranteed to receive the face value of the security at maturity.